 - 1/4 cup walnuts, finely chopped

-- 1. To make the Stilton and walnut crackers, cream the butter and cheese together in the bowl of an electric mixer fitted with the paddle attachment for 1 minute, until smooth.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and cheese together until smooth, about 1 minute.
 With the mixer on low, add the flour, salt, and pepper and continue beating for about 1 minute, until the dough is in large crumbles.
-Add 1 tablespoon of cold water and mix until the dough comes together.
+Add 1 tablespoon cold water and mix until the dough comes together.
+If necessary, add a little more water, a few drops at a time.
 Dump the dough onto a floured work surface and roll it into a 12-inch-long log.

-- 2. Spread the walnuts on a cutting board.
-Brush the surface of the log with the egg wash, turning to coat all sides.
+- Spread the walnuts on a cutting board.
+Lightly brush the surface of the log with the egg wash, turning to coat all sides.
 Roll the log back and forth in the walnuts, pressing lightly, to distribute them evenly all over the surface of the dough.
-Wrap in plastic and refrigerate for at least 30 minutes or for up to 4 days.
+Wrap in plastic wrap and refrigerate for at least 30 minutes or up to 4 days.

-- 4. Cut the log into 3/8-inch-thick slices with a small sharp knife and arrange the crackers on the sheet pan.
-Bake for 22 minutes, until very lightly browned, rotating the pan once during baking.
-Cool on the pan and serve at room temperature.
+- Use a small sharp knife to cut the log into 3/8-inch-thick slices and arrange the crackers on the parchment.
+Bake for 22 minutes, until very lightly browned, rotating the sheet once during baking.
+Let the crackers cool on the baking sheet.
+Serve at room temperature.

-These Blue Cheese and Walnut Crackers are the perfect little nibble before a big meal!
-We loved the tangy taste of the blue cheese and the walnuts crusting the outside.
-They were buttery and delicious.
-I like crusting the nuts on the outside of the roll.
-I think that makes slicing easier and a prettier finished product.
-I did add an additional quarter-teaspoon of water to the dough.
+These Stilton and walnut crackers are the perfect little nibble before a big meal!
+We loved the tangy taste of the blue cheese and the walnuts crusting the outside, which makes for a prettier finished product and easier slicing.
+The crackers were buttery and delicious.
 This recipe will stay close by for the holidays and I’ll keep rolls frozen for drop-in guests!

 Ina does it again, not surprisingly.
 These Stilton and walnut crackers are easy to put together, store well in the freezer, and look beautiful once baked.
 Everyone loves them and oohs and ahhs over how pretty they are.
 Make them, for sure!